flybywiresim/docs/docs/pilots-corner/advanced-guides/protections/altnlaw.md

 ## Abnormal Alternate Law
-Unlike normal alternate law, abnormal alternate law(also known as abnormal attitude law) is activated when the plane is far outside the normal flight envelope and reaches abnormal attitudes (even when in normal law).
+Unlike normal alternate law, abnormal alternate law (also known as abnormal attitude law) is activated when the plane is far outside the normal flight envelope and reaches abnormal attitudes (even when in normal law).

-Abnormal law is triggered when one of the following conditions are met:
+Abnormal law is triggered when one of the following conditions is met:
 - Bank angle above 125°
 - Pitch attitude above 50° up or 30° down
-- Speed below 60-90 kts (exact value dependent on pitch)
+- Speed below 60-90 kt (exact value dependent on pitch)
-- Speed above 440 kts / MAch above 0.91
+- Speed above 440 kt / Mach above 0.91
 - AOA above 30°-40° or below -10°

 Abnormal Alt.
 Law is meant to give the pilot the necessary control authority to recover the plane.

-In Abnormal, autotrim is turned off and roll control is switched to direct law under which 4 spoilers are used for control instead of 2.
+In Abnormal, autotrim is turned off and roll control is switched to direct law, under which 4 spoilers are used for control instead of 2.

 When the plane has recovered, autotrim is enabled again, pitch and yaw control remain in alternate.
 This means flight controls will be **degraded** for the rest of the flight.